 Treatment for children may involve crutches and non-weightbearing if the damaged piece is stable and not detached.
 If the piece is unstable and still viable then the piece can often be repaired back on to the bone via a knee arthroscopy.
 If the piece is not viable and detached then a drilling or micro fracture procedure via an arthroscopy can be performed to stimulate production of a cartilage like scab over the exposed bone.

-See also ARTICULAR CARTILAGE DAMAGE.Request an Appointment Now
+See also ARTICULAR CARTILAGE DAMAGE.Book an Appointment Now